aakash2828/PhishBusters/README.md

 - Mohammad H Asim (masim@gmu.edu)
 - Tung Thanh Truong (ttruon3@gmu.edu)

-## Support
+## 🤝 Support

-For any inquiries or assistance, don't hesitate to reach out to our dedicated team at inboxdefenders@gmu.edu.
+For any inquiries or assistance, our dedicated team stands ready to assist you.
+Reach out to us at inboxdefenders@gmu.edu and let's safeguard the digital realm together.

-## License
+## 📜 License

 N/A (License information to be updated, if applicable)